kaidez/github-issue-triage/README.md

 **Write-on-success** — the pipeline only writes output after all issues are successfully fetched, enriched, and validated.
 No partial writes.

 **Runtime schema validation** — Zod validates Claude's JSON response before it enters the rest of the pipeline.
 The schema acts as a data contract between the AI layer and the persistence layer.

+**Dependency injection** — the Anthropic client is injected into `enrichIssue()` as an optional parameter, defaulting to the real client in production and accepting a stub in tests.
+This eliminates module-level mocking and sidesteps ESM/CommonJS interop issues entirely.

 **Prompt engineering for structured output** — system prompt and user prompt are separated.
 The system prompt sets Claude's role and output format once.
 The user prompt carries issue data.
 Markdown code fence stripping handles cases where the model wraps JSON in backticks despite being instructed not to.